rishit-singh/tinytune/README.md

 ## Example

 This example demonstrates the usage of the TinyTune library to orchestrate interactions with language models.
-It sets up two prompt jobs: one for searching for Indian restaurants in Vancouver using a PerplexityContext, and another for extracting data into JSON format using a GPTContext.
+It sets up two prompt jobs: one for searching for Japanese restaurants in Vancouver using a PerplexityContext, and another for extracting data into JSON format using a GPTContext.
 These prompt jobs are then added to a pipeline, which executes them sequentially.
 The program showcases how to define prompt jobs, configure contexts, create pipelines, and run them to perform specific tasks such as searching for information and extracting data.

 ```python
 # Initializing contexts